Sendrowski/PhaseGen/docs/performance_notes.md

 - Sparse matrix exponentiation is generally slow and only outperforms dense exponentiation for extremely large matrices (tens of thousands of states).

 - Collapsing the block-counting state space into the lineage-counting state space is feasible for one-population, one-locus Kingman coalescent models and significantly improves computational efficiency.
-It remains an open question whether this reduction can be extended to multiple-merger coalescent models.
+It doesn't for MMCs, however.